TrashGuyAnimations/TrashGuy/README.rst

     export LANG=en_US.UTF-8 LANGUAGE=en_US.en LC_ALL=en_US.UTF-8

 Type the ``locale`` command again to confirm that ``LC_ALL=en_US.UTF-8`` has been set.

+To confirm that the default encoding has been successfully set, use the code in the snippet `here. <#python-platform>`_

 Android
 ^^^^^^^
     The Android platform default is always UTF-8, however, if the code file does not display correctly, it may have been corrupted.
 Try     re-downloading it and try again.
 If that does not solve the problem, refer to the help documentation of the specific                     application/terminal emulator you are using with regards default encoding.